 BS: My dad was playing bluegrass, and he was showing me a lot of Doc Watson, Flatt and Scruggs, Bill Monroe, and all the classic stuff.
 Larry Sparks, Jimi Hendrix- you know, some King Crimson.
 He showed me all sorts of stuff, but early on it was bluegrass.
 Once I got a little older, he figured I was old enough to hear Black Sabbath.

-MM: Recently you posted a picture of the most badass guitar that your grandfather had made in prison.
+MM: Recently you posted a picture of a badass guitar that your grandfather had made in prison.
 Did you know him at all?
 Was he the music pioneer of the family?

-[At this point a fire truck goes by on his end and his mom beeps in, because you know, life happens during crucial moments]
+[At this point in the phone call, a fire truck goes by on his end, and his mom beeps in, because life happens during crucial moments]

 MM: If and when you get it up and running, do you foresee taking it on tours or keeping it somewhere safe?

-BS: Hopefully I can take it occasionally, but you know I don’t really play electric guitar very much on the road.
+BS: Hopefully I can take it occasionally, but you know, I don’t really play electric guitar very much on the road.
 Only when Leftover Salmon wants me to sit in.
 I carry an electric guitar on me just in case.
 I brought that guitar to my buddy Dave Johnson in Nashville, Tennessee, and he builds scale model guitars.
 He’s a great luthier that I think is really gonna do a great job.
-We’re gonna put some hot pickups in it and get that thing working, you know get that fret board taken care of and get the neck ready to go, and I’m gonna resuscitate that guitar back from the dead.
+We’re gonna put some hot pickups in it and get that thing working- you know, get that fret board taken care of and get the neck ready to go.
+I’m gonna resuscitate that guitar back from the dead.

 So he built it in prison, and a lot of the parts had to be smuggled in from my great-grandpa.
 For instance, the volume knobs on the guitar were the knobs off a radio from an old Oldsmobile.
 My great grandpa worked at the GM plant in Michigan.
 So he would go visit my grandpa in prison and bring him some knobs and say, “Okay here are a couple knobs you asked me for.”
 And I may be a little biased of course but man, I’ve never heard of a guitar being built in prison before.
 I mean this thing has enormous mojo.